← Back to blog

 • Update after every exhibition, not once a year.

-In 2024, Voloshyn Gallery participated in nine international art fairs.
-SCOPE Miami Beach, VOLTA New York, Dallas Art Fair, NADA, Untitled.
-Nine fairs means nine submission packages, nine sets of press materials tailored to different committees, different cities, different audiences.
-When I profiled the gallery for YellowBlue, what struck me was not the number of fairs but how prepared they were.
-Every image captioned.
-Every bio current.
-Every press release adapted to context.
-That level of readiness does not happen by accident.
-It happens because they have a press kit that works.
+In 2024, Voloshyn Gallery participated in nine international art fairs, among them SCOPE Miami Beach, VOLTA New York, Dallas Art Fair, NADA, and Untitled, and nine fairs means nine submission packages, nine sets of press materials tailored to different committees, different cities, and different audiences.
+When I profiled the gallery for YellowBlue, what struck me was not the number of fairs but how prepared they were, with every image captioned, every bio current, and every press release adapted to its context.
+That level of readiness does not happen by accident, it happens because they have a press kit that actually works.

-Most galleries do not.
-Most galleries have a folder somewhere with unlabeled JPEGs, a bio that hasn't been updated since 2021, and a press release from two exhibitions ago.
-When a journalist or a fair committee asks for materials, the scramble begins.
+Most galleries do not, and instead they have a folder somewhere with unlabeled JPEGs, a bio that hasn't been updated since 2021, and a press release from two exhibitions ago, so when a journalist or a fair committee asks for materials, the scramble begins.
 It does not have to be this way.

-A gallery press kit is not the same as an artist press kit.
-An artist press kit represents one person.
-A gallery press kit represents a program: your roster, your exhibitions, your vision as an institution.
-It is a document that answers, in one package, three different questions from three different audiences.
+A gallery press kit is not the same as an artist press kit, because where an artist press kit represents one person, a gallery press kit represents a program built from your roster, your exhibitions, and your vision as an institution.
+It is a single document that answers, in one package, three different questions coming from three different audiences.

 Journalists want a story they can write in two hours.
 Fair committees want evidence that you are a professional operation.
 Collectors want enough information to decide whether they should visit your booth or your next opening.
 The same press kit serves all three, but each audience reads different parts of it.